-- 18.1 Minimum standards of financial standing and financial appraisals are subject to the advice of the Finance Group Manager but the requirements must not exceed a turnover of twice the contract value except in duly authorised cases.
-Minimum standards of financial standing at the award stage should be considered for all contracts where the estimated contract value exceeds the thresholds of the Public Contracts Regulations or any relevant UK legislation and/or where other risk is identified, including where there would be a significant effect on the delivery of Council services in the event of contractor default or cessation of supply or service. - 18.2 Where considered appropriate following a financial appraisal of a potential provider against the Council's minimum standards of financial standing, the potential contractor may be required to provide a Parent Company Guarantee

-(PCG) or a Performance Bond (Bond) in a form acceptable to the Council for the duration of the contract (including any extension period).
+- 18.1 Procurements Under the Public Contracts Regulations 2015 - 18.1.1 Minimum standards of financial standing and financial appraisals are subject to the advice of the Finance Group Manager but the requirements must not exceed a turnover of twice the contract value except in duly authorised cases.
+Minimum standards of financial standing at the award stage should be considered for all contracts where the estimated contract value exceeds the thresholds of the Public Contracts Regulations or any relevant UK legislation and/or where other risk is identified, including where there would be a significant effect on the delivery of Council services in the event of contractor default or cessation of supply or service. - 18.1.2 Where considered appropriate following a financial appraisal of a potential provider against the Council's minimum standards of financial standing, the potential contractor may be required to provide a Parent Company Guarantee (PCG) or a Performance Bond (Bond) in a form acceptable to the Council for the duration of the contract (including any extension period).
 All financial requirements should be published up front, including the possibility of a Bond or PCG.
 Any such PCG or Bond shall only be required where it is deemed that there is a specific ascertainable risk.
-Where group company financial information is assessed, a PCG will be required.
+Where group company financial information is assessed, a PCG will be required. - 18..1.3 Where the estimated contract value exceeds the threshold of the Public Contracts Regulations or any relevant UK legislation or where specific risks are involved including consideration of any non-standard insurance requirements e.g clinical insurance required for public health contracts, you should refer to the Limits of Indemnity Contractors and Third Parties guidance or advice from the Insurance Manager